 This section has various external resources useful when using the Horse64 programming language.
 This includes the code location for all the core tooling, where to report bugs, etc.

-If you want to get started, go here for the SDK (Software Development Kit) for Horse64.
+If you want to get started, go here for the SDK (Software Development Kit) for Horse64 and Moose64.

 Before you report a bug, you might want to check the standard library reference documentation and the 💬 community chat to verify if what you found is truly a bug or rather a misunderstanding.